Overview of influences on our personality:

 — according to mainstream American psychology —

 The genetic and environmental physical and social influences are all that mainstream modern science knows about.
 Mainstream modern science is also limited to what is accessible, or at least potentially accessible, in what is called the "ordinary waking consciousness", and so that is all what this first diagram shows.
 The only exception is that we have included the "subconscious".
-As we have seen in chapter 10, "The Self and the structure of the personality", the subconscious does not belong to the outer being but to the inner being.
+As we have seen in the chapter entitled "The Self and the structure of the personality", the subconscious does not belong to the outer being but to the inner being.
 We have included it here as Freud discovered one dark corner of it, which he called the "unconscious", and at least in some universities Freud's theories are still considered part of mainstream psychology.
 (In most, they are now relegated to the humanities, and especially to the study of art and literature.
 [REFs]) Though this is not really the focus of this book, there is some more info on the subconscious and how it relates to Freud's unconscious in part 4 of Appendix 1.2.1.

 2. Influences in the subtle realm of the inner being